Tigers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have won five of the eight games they were favored on the moneyline this season (62.5%).
+- The Tigers have won in 27, or 39.1%, of the 69 contests they have been named as odds-on underdogs this year.

-- Detroit has a 5-3 record (winning 62.5% of its games) when playing as moneyline favorites of -115 or shorter.
+- Detroit is 27-42 this season when entering a game as the underdog by -110 or more on the moneyline.

-- Based on this contest's moneyline, the Tigers have an implied win probability of 53.5%.
+- The moneyline set for this matchup implies the Tigers have a 52.4% chance of walking away with the win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!